ianliu-johnston/FourNights/README.md

 ### Resolve Known Bugs:
 - [ ] {!} En/Decrypts incorrectly when files are > 4KiB
 - [ ] {!} If run twice in a row, overwrite the old key.
-- [ ] {-} What if the program hits a file or directory that it has insufficient permissions to do anything with?
+- [ ] {~} What if the program hits a file or directory that it has insufficient permissions to do anything with?
+- [ ] {~} Depends on the file ``file_exts.txt``, which has to be formatted in one line, to determine which file extensions to target.
+OK for an MVP, but this design has some serious limitations.
+- [ ] {-} Searches through over 300 file extensions, this could lead to slow searches + inefficient memory management.
 - [ ] {-} Uses a recursive function with a lot of variables to walk through all files in a directory.
 Done this way for MVP.
 If the target directory has a lot of nested directories, could use up so much memory, it runs out.
 Use a stack instead?

 ### For MVP